kongdd/RGNoptim/README.md

 2. Qin Y, Kavetski D, Kuczera G (2018) A robust Gauss-Newton algorithm for the optimization of hydrological models: Benchmarking against industry-standard algorithms.
 Water Resources Research, 54. https://doi.org/10.1029/2017WR022489

+Procedure '' at (1) must have the BIND(C) attribute to be C interoperable For dummy procedure, no binding name is allowed in BIND(C) at (1)